barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 Align makes our text “align” itself to the direction which we specify.
 That way if we center our div, the text will stay aligned.

 Since the header is centered, it would probably look nice our columns were centered too!
 There’s an issue though, we cannot just center the text within our div, because our container div is split into several divs!
 A way to center a div within a div is as follows:

 ```css
 .column {
     margin: 0 auto;
 }
 ```

 This automatically sets margin to the sides to push the div to the center.

-##### Centering things in HTML
+##### Centering Things in HTML

 Centering things in HTML is actually pretty tough.
 For example, it takes different CSS attributes to center text within a div versus centering a div within a div.